Authored by the expert who managed and guided the team behind the Mexico Property Pack

 What property type will give the best return in Puerto Vallarta over 5 years as of 2026?

-As of early 2026, the property type expected to give the best total return over five years in Puerto Vallarta is a well-located condo in a prime walkable area with strong rental demand, because it combines moderate appreciation with consistent rental income.
+As of 2026, the property type expected to give the best total return over 5 years in Puerto Vallarta is the 1 or 2 bedroom condo in a well managed building with legal rental rules.

 How will new infrastructure projects affect property prices in Puerto Vallarta over 5 years?